halungge/wtf90/README.md

 # wtf90
-trying to understand that   [...] (fill in your favourite, don't want to know mine) language of Fortran.
+trying to understand that   [...] (fill in your favourite) language of Fortran.